 “Creativity takes Courage” – Henri Matisse

-In September of 2017, the EveryLife Foundation and Rare Disease community suffered a significant loss with the passing of our dear friend and loyal colleague, Sue Colton.
+In September of 2017, the EveryLife Foundation and rare disease community had a devastating loss with the passing of our dear friend and loyal colleague, Sue Colton.

 Children – Sue Colton Memorial Merit Award